Have you ever wanted to just kind of hide from the world? Snuggle down in and not really “put yourself out there”?

 It’s scientifically proven that when we practice gratitude our outlook on life improves.
 My suggestion is to get into a regular practice of writing down or saying out loud what you are thankful for.

 I try to think of any and all the things that bring me happiness and joy…big and small.
-Of course my family is always on my list as is my relationship with God.
-But I also try to think about all the small things like my bed, delicious food, access to a washer and dryer, my talents, our heath etc.
+Of course, my family is always on my list as is my relationship with God.
+But I also try to think about all the small things like my bed, delicious food, access to a washer and dryer, my talents, our health etc.

 3| Take a break from social media.

 This one is a must for me.
 I have fallen trap to the soul-sucking effects of comparison and it’s a beast.
 Most of the time I don’t even realize I’m comparing myself to others but I know it’s happening when I feel myself going inward and doubting my own talents.

 In a great article about how to stop comparing ourselves to others on social media, Emily Holland said,

 “I found myself comparing all aspects of my life, both internal and external, to a person I had never met.
 She was a stranger in every sense of the word, and yet somehow, her profile page caused me to question my accomplishments, appearance, and even personality traits.